apavlidi/Tweaking-x8086-Microprocessor/README.md

 ### Sort Numbers
 The program asks for three decimal numbers (0-9) and it prints two lines, the first line are the numbers sorted by ascending order and the second line are the numbers sorted by descending order.
 The programm \*Beeps\* on wrong input such as a character instead of a number

+### Converter
+Converter converts a binary number to a decimal one.
+It asks for an 8length binary input, it converts it to decimal and it prints it on the console.
+The progaram **BEEPS** when the input is not a binary (0-1).

+### FindChar
+A classic program where a user types a sentence and a character and the program counts how many times the character exists in the sentence and in what positions.
+> **Note:** In order to submit your sentence press "!".

+### HexOperator
+The HexOperator asks for two hexadecimal inputs and then for an operation to apply on those two hexadecimals.
+The output is on decimal.
+In case of wrong input (e.g a non hex symbol or a non supported operation) it prints again the message for reading the input.

+### FindMaxWord
+By providing a text as an input, the program finds out which word is the longest one and it prints it.
+> **Note:** In order to submit your sentence press "&".